 Details of hotels with links and prices in the description of subsequent days.

-The total cost of the trip: 5209 PLN for two people
+Total cost of the trip: PLN 5209 for two people

 (departure on Friday after work, return on Tuesday before work - effectively 10 full days)

 Day 0: An attempt of the Albanian

 We arrive in Tirana around midnight.
 A walk with bicycle cases on an unlit road to the hotel takes us about 7 minutes.
 We do not see anything on the way, so it's hard to say what this Albania is.

 A nice gentleman greets us in the hotel, whose English would put a lot of embarrassment.
 He suggests that we leave the bikes in suitcases in the main hotel lobby (right at the entrance) and go to sleep, because why wear it, and he is in the area all night.
 We are so sleepy that we do not see anything strange in it.

 Day 1: We will die here

 It is only in the morning that I am awake to know that we have left two expensive, borrowed bicycles, suitcases and lots of unattended accessories and about 3 meters from the hotel exit.
 In the morning at the entrance is someone else, but I do not understand my anxiety when I run down the stairs.